You Suck At Day Trading

 Retail traders usually lose on:

-But you're still ignoring your failures 🙊
+You're still ignoring your failures

 You keep underpricing risk because the upside fantasy feels better than boring accuracy.